Julia Kasdorf: Career

-Kasdorf was often criticized because she was one of the few Mennonite poets that expressed her encounters publicly.
+Kasdorf was often criticized for being the rare Mennonite poet who expressed her encounters publicly.
 She was one of the first Mennonite poets to cross the boundaries of writers and express encounters that she experienced as a child.
 For example, in "Sinning", she states, "When I was seven, Mom asked if I knew what rabbits in the hutch were up to.
 'Fucking,' farm cousins told me long before.
 'We call it intercourse,' she said and began the cautionary tales right then."
 This is an example of how Kasdorf's attitude being a Mennonite poet was completely different toward the public.
 Mennonites consider themselves a closed community which meant that they do not express or associate their personal/ community issues to any outside person(s).
 They like to keep any or all personal issues within their environment.
 However, in Kasdorf's case she took the initiative to not only express personal issues of Mennonites but to publish them and become an award-winning poet for her courageous acts and writing.
 She covered many topics that one would not expect to read about from a Mennonite poet such as desires, marriage, domestic life, and personal encounters she had with other Mennonites whether it was in her hometown or on her journey to becoming a writer.